-Any question concerning your eligibility should be referred to your principal/official representative, who aware of major requirements you must meet to be eligible to compete in interscholastic competition.
+Information contained here highlights some of the most important features of the IHSA by-laws regarding interscholastic eligibility.
+It is designed to make you aware of major requirements you must meet to be eligible to compete in interscholastic competition.
 The information here is only a general description of major by-law provisions and does not contain the statement of the by-laws in their entirety.
 You can review the by-laws at www.ihsa.org.